 Signing is communication

 The research, carried out by the British scientists, involved 120 people, a third of which were treated for mental illnesses.
 During 6 months, they attended four 90-minutes singing sessions per week.
-The programme proved to have a major impact on its participants.
-Combination of singing and social interaction contributed to the sense of well-being, lasting for more than one day.
+The program proved to have a major impact on its participants.
+The combination of singing and social interaction contributed to the sense of well-being, lasting for more than one day.

 Moreover, the participants gained considerable support from other people.
 In particular, the participants mentioned that singing was a safe form of communication that enabled them to express their emotions in a friendly environment.
 Many of the participants who had used to suffer from anxiety during regular communication reported the improvement of their social skills and self-confidence.

 Psychologists and sociologists have long ago realized that to feel well, an individual should realize he or she belongs to a group.
 Social isolation is the reason for many emotional and psychological issues: from mood swings to clinical depression.
 What is more, recent decades witness loneliness scaling up as an epidemic.
 Since the 1980s, the proportion of adults who say they are lonely has doubled from 20 to 40%.